MagellansNotebook/Logbook/PassMngr/README.md

 ![account_details](https://user-images.githubusercontent.com/51066040/64086807-97a09380-cd7d-11e9-8463-67fda32e21ec.png)

-Selecting Y/y displays more details about the account.
+Selecting Y/y and the serial number correspoding the account displays more information.
 The password will be displayed but it will be hashed.
 Also, the hash key is displayed.

 ![decrypt](https://user-images.githubusercontent.com/51066040/64089130-fb2fbe80-cd87-11e9-93cf-d55de502ec1b.png)

-Entering the secret word will decrypt the password and it will be diplayed on top of the main menu.
+Entering the correct secret word will decrypt the password and it will be diplayed on top of the main menu.

 **[ 3 ] Update Key**

 ![update_key](https://user-images.githubusercontent.com/51066040/64089715-db4dca00-cd8a-11e9-8898-82e5fb48b364.png)

-Update key will update the password of the account and secret word.
-Like View Account, select Y and enter the serial number of the account to be updated.
+The Update Key edits the password of the account and secret word used to encrypt its password.
+Similar to View accounts, select Y/y and enter the serial number of the account.
+The user will be prompted to enter the secret word used for the account for verification.

-Once, an account has been selected for update it will display the information of the account.
-You will be prompted to enter the original secret key to make changes.
-Follow the prompt to apply the new password.

 ![edit_account](https://user-images.githubusercontent.com/51066040/64090474-aa6f9400-cd8e-11e9-8a46-2e98fbafdd77.png)

-A successful message will appear on top of the main menu once the process is complete.
+Once, the secret key is verified a new message will appear below it.
+Simply, follow the prompt to edit/change the password followed by the secret word for encryption/decryption.

 **[ 4 ] Delete Account**

-Press 4 to delete account.

 ![delete](https://user-images.githubusercontent.com/51066040/64092091-9d56a300-cd96-11e9-88d1-c31c557b812a.png)